cardano-foundation/developer-portal/docs/native-tokens/minting.md

 ```
 ### Fund the address

 Submitting transactions always require you to pay a fee.
-Sending native assets requires also requires sending at least 1 ada.
+Sending native assets also requires sending at least 1 ada.
 So make sure the address you are going to use as the input for the minting transaction has sufficient funds.

 For the **testnet**, you can request funds through the [testnet faucet](../integrate-cardano/testnet-faucet).